Bumblebee (Transformers): IDW Publishing

 Set shortly after the events of "Total Meltdown" is the Transformers: Animated comic issue #2 by IDW Publishing.
 In it, Bumblebee and Prowl apprehend the Angry Archer as the villain attempts to steal money from a used car salesman.
 In doing so, they reveal the holographic trickery of the Detroit superhero known as The Wraith.
 With the secret of his power revealed, The Wraith loses much of the respect he used to command in Detroit.
 The Wraith attempts to stop Cyrus "The Colossus" Rhodes from escaping prison, but is unable to fool the villain now that the secret is public, forcing the Autobots to stop Rhodes and making The Wraith look foolish.
 The Wraith then attempts to discredit Bumblebee at a college football game by trapping the Autobot with a car boot and using his holograms to make a fake Bumblebee attack the stadium.
 Bumblebee eventually escapes and the other Autobots help capture The Wraith before having him placed in a mental institution.

 Games

-Bumblebee is one of the five playable characters in the 2008 Transformers Animated video game for the Nintendo DS.
+Bumblebee is one of the five playable characters in the 2008 Transformers: Animated video game for the Nintendo DS.

+Transformers: EarthSpark

+Bumblebee has been at Optimus Prime's side since the Autobots arrived from Cybertron back in the 1980s.
+Famous for his daring skills and high-speed driving abilities, it was a shock when he vanished, going undercover for years at the behest of his commander.
+Now, in the modern day, he's returned not to reclaim the spotlight as an Autobot hero, but to teach the newest generation of Transformers, the Terrans, who have been adopted by the human Malto family.

+His reputation and experience has made Bumblebee somewhat ill-equipped to handle his new mentorship role.
+He'd rather be in the middle of trashing Decepticons than lesson planning, and he's bought into his own hype, expecting others to immediately listen to him and follow his orders or advice.
+It's been a rude awakening for a bot who thinks he's one of the best, combined with the fact that he has to keep his own existence a secret from G.H.O.S.T..
+But his spark is in the right place, and he's found a surprising confidant in his self-proclaimed biggest fan, Alex Malto.
+Bumblebee may be the Terrans' teacher, but maybe the Maltos can teach him something about what's he's been missing for years: being part of a family.